How To Fertilise a Hedge

 Soil also needs to have the correct PH levels.
 A level of 1-5.8 is classed as acidic.
 A level of 6-7 is generally said to be neutral.
 Anything higher than 7.2 is alkaline.
 It is very important to know this as some plants require a certain PH.
 Rhododendrons, for example need an acidic soil (lower than 5.8) else they will struggle to survive and can eventually die.
 Soils that are alkaline have a tendency to be deficient in essential nutrients such as iron.
 This can cause a yellowing in the leaves.

 You can have your soil tested to see what the analysis of the soil is.
-A soil test can be a simple home testing kit or it can be one where you take a sample of soil from your land and have it sent off for analysis.
+A soil test can be a simple home testing kit or it can be one where you take a sample of soil from your land and have it sent off for analysis, for example our Lawn Soil Analysis Service.
 This is far more accurate and will give you precise results.
 Soil analysis varies, whether it is the amount of nutrients available to the plants, the PH or even the texture of the soil.

 Certain plants prefer certain soils and thrive in them.
 It is best to research fully which plants you want to use and if they are suitable for the soil you have.
 If they are not, you need to work out if it is possible to alter the soil analysis and then be able to maintain it.
 Mature hedges tend not to need as much additional fertiliser.
 There are symptoms to look for in a hedge in need of fertilising.

 Plants deficient in nitrogen have thin, spindly stems and their growth is stunted.
 The older leaves turn yellowish green from lack of nitrogen, while newer leaves are supplied with the available nitrogen but often not enough and they will begin to suffer.